 In general, the jury places a premium on analysis and a weighing of alternatives.
 This may take many forms, e.g. historical analysis that sheds light on contemporary issues and policy, cross-country and cross-regional comparisons, and straightforward comparisons of contemporary policy options in a specific area.
 Books that present simple historical descriptions or case studies that fail to shed much new light on public policy, past or present, are unlikely to be selected.
 Nor are books whose focus is judged to be primarily advocacy or special pleading.

-Each title submitted for consideration will be judged by a jury made up of five members who bring varied backgrounds and areas of expertise to the task.
+Each title submitted for consideration will be judged by a jury made up of six members who bring varied backgrounds and areas of expertise to the task.
 In early April a shortlist will be announced.
 The winner and runners-up will be announced at an awards ceremony in May.